SPAAM-community/AMDirT/docs/source/how_to/convert.md

 - `<outdir>`: where all the pipeline samplesheets are placed
 - `AncientMetagenomeDir_citations.bib`: a BibTex format citation information file

 To use a **pipeline input samplesheet**, you should always double check the sheet is correctly configured.
-Once you have validated it, you can supply it to your selected pipeline as follows (using nf-core/eager as an example):
+Once you have validated it, you can directly supply it to the appropriate pipeline as follows (using nf-core/eager as an example):

 ```bash
 nextflow run nf-core/eager <...> --input ancientMetagenomeDir_eager_input.csv